Datlk112/kivy-ToDoApp/README.md

 - [x] add unit tests
 - [x] complete the documentation
 - [x] create a video tutorial
-- [ ] fix the prioritised text in add/edit dialog box
+- [ ] fix the prioritised text size in add/edit dialog box

 | NOTE: If you want to use this code notice to fix prioritised text size in dialog .|
 | --- |